sigp/lighthouse/book/src/slashing-protection.md

 ## Import and Export

 Lighthouse supports the slashing protection interchange format described in [EIP-3076][].
-An interchange file is a record of blocks and attestations signing by a set of validator keys – basically a portable slashing protection database!
+An interchange file is a record of blocks and attestations signed by a set of validator keys – basically a portable slashing protection database!

 With your validator client stopped, you can import a `.json` interchange file from another client